Mohammad-Rahmanian/Mohammad-Rahmanian/README.md

 ## About Me

 Hello!
 I'm Mohammad Rahmanian, a B.Sc computer engineering student at Amirkabir University of Technology.
-I have a strong passion for Machine Learning and Big Data, and I am skilled in various programming languages and technologies.
+I have a strong passion for Big Data and Machine Learning, and I am skilled in various programming languages and technologies.

 ## Education